The form of communication that occurs without using words is understood as Non-Verbal Communication.

 Yes, some estimates suggest that the most substantial portion of human conversations occur in the non-verbal fashion.

-In many situations, we use behaviour classes to communicate information for nonverbal ways.
+In many situations, we use behaviour classes to communicate information for nonverbal communication types and ways.
 For example, to suggest disapproval, we might combine a frown with crossed arms and unblinking eye gaze.

 In the interviews or other sessions, HR managers analyse one’s personality through your nonverbal communication such as your way of talking tells how confident you are, plus, your gestures and postures play a significant role in the process.